Rick Perry seen easier for Obama to beat

 PREFER BACHMANN TOO

-Michele Bachmann, a senior Tea Party figure, is the Republican contender Obama's team would most like to take on in 2012, although she seems unlikely to win the nomination, according to several sources close to the Obama campaign.
+Michele Bachmann, a senior Tea Party figure, is the Republican contender the Obama campaigners would most like to take on in 2012, although she seems unlikely to win the nomination, according to several sources close to the Obama campaign.

 Bachmann surprised many this week by promising that if she won the White House, she would bring gas prices down to $2 a gallon, despite those prices being set on the global market, not by the president of the United States.